Review: Amplify Music SEIS 6

 The managers are looking to identify prospective artists with key characteristics including:

-- already generating revenues (or with a clear path to revenue generation within 18 months)
+- already generating revenues (or with a clear path to revenue generation expected within 18 months)

 - ability to secure Non-Returnable Advances from suitable counterparties (in line with standard industry practice)